Known Egg Donor

 Egg donation in Cyprus is a method of assisted reproduction where one woman (egg donor) donates eggs (donor eggs) to another woman to help in the conception of a baby.
 Donor eggs are fertilized in our lab in North Cyprus with the husband’s sperm or donor sperm provided by a reputable sperm bank.
 The resulting embryos are transferred to the intended mother’s uterus on day 3 or day 5 after fertilization.
 The remaining embryos may be frozen for future IVF cycles.

 Egg donation is a viable treatment option if you have one of the following conditions:

 - Cancer of the ovaries or other ovarian diseases

 - Genetic condition

-Egg donation in Cyprus is also an option if you have low egg supply or your eggs are of poor quality.
+Egg donation is also an option if you have low egg supply or your eggs are of poor quality.
 Egg donation is recommended if you were born without ovaries, or your reproductive organs have been damaged or surgically removed.
 Another reason for using donor eggs may be a genetic disorder that can be passed onto your child.
-If you have an unexplained infertility with multiple failed IVF cycles, you may choose to have IVF with donor eggs in Cyprus to increase your chances for pregnancy success.
+If you have unexplained infertility with multiple failed IVF cycles, you may choose to have IVF with donor eggs in Cyprus to increase your chances for pregnancy success.